-If we suffer a temporary loss of eyebrows and eyelashes, our eyes will be very exposed to external aggressors.
-In this case we should pay extra attention when applying our skincare products, including any facial moisturizers.
+If we suffer a temporary loss of eyebrows and eyelashes, our eyes will be exposed to external aggressors.
+In this case, we should pay extra attention when applying our skincare products, including any facial moisturizers.
 It will be very important to do it with smooth movements and avoiding direct contact with the eyes.
-Remember to maintain the safe distance.
-When it comes to eyelashes, there are other side effects that can occur like trichiasis (misdirection of the eyelashes) and trichomegaly (abnormal length).
-The feeling in both cases is very uncomfortable and it can also affect the eye.
-In Oncology Aesthetics treatments we usually hydrate the eyelashes and cut them if these conditions appear.
-This technique must always be carried out by a specialist.
+Remember to maintain a safe distance.
+Other side effects can occur when it comes to eyelashes, like trichiasis (misdirection of the eyelashes) and trichomegaly (abnormal length).
+The feeling in both cases is very uncomfortable, and it can also affect the eye.
+In Oncology Aesthetics treatments, we usually hydrate the eyelashes and cut them if these conditions appear.
+A specialist must always carry out this technique.

 8. In general, how is a conventional professional spa treatment different from one specialized in Oncology Aesthetics?

 The professional has been trained and specialized in the aesthetic care of the skin during the oncology journey.
-This implies that this person knows the mechanisms of the disease, the different medical treatments and their side effects.
-As a result, the professional trained in Oncology Aesthetics can anticipate the needs of the skin at all times, knows which are the most convenient active ingredients and the best protocols to apply them.
-Furthermore, this person prepares the skin before the treatment, takes care of it during the oncology therapy and recovers it once the medical treatment finishes.
+This implies that this person knows the mechanisms of the disease, the different medical treatments, and their side effects.
+As a result, the professional training in Oncology Aesthetics can anticipate the skin's needs at all times, knows which are the most convenient active ingredients and the best protocols to apply them.
+Furthermore, this person prepares the skin before the treatment, takes care of it during the oncology therapy, and recovers it once the medical treatment finishes.
 When talking about the eye area, it is important to use cleansers specifically formulated for sensitive eyes.
-They must always be applied very carefully: we will clean the area with gentle touches without rubbing, in order to avoid irritation or pulling out eyelashes if any.
+They must always be applied very carefully: we will clean the area with gentle touches without rubbing to avoid irritation or pulling out eyelashes if any.

 Lastly, this professional has also better empathy and communication skills since this person knows more about the different stages of the disease.